Congress: Now is the time to Stop Diabetes

 - We ask Congress to hold hearings with all entities in the insulin supply chain to identify the reasons for the dramatic increases in insulin prices and to take action to ensure all people who need insulin have affordable access to this lifesaving medication.

 - Insulin Affordability Fact Sheet

 - Secured Medicare coverage of the National Diabetes Prevention Program for seniors at-risk for diabetes.

-- Achieved two-year reauthorization of the Special Diabetes Program.
+- Secured increased federal funding for NIDDK, DDT, and the National DPP in Fiscal Year 2018.
+Achieved two-year reauthorization of the Special Diabetes Program.